This Is the County In the Roanoke, VA Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Roanoke, VA, metro area consists of the city of Roanoke, Roanoke County, Franklin County, and three other counties.
-In the past week, there were an average of 25.4 new coronavirus cases every day per 100,000 Roanoke residents, in line with the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there was an average of 21.9 daily new cases per 100,000 Roanoke residents.
+In the past week, there were an average of 2.5 new coronavirus cases every day per 100,000 Roanoke residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 24.0 daily new cases per 100,000 Roanoke residents.

 The spread of coronavirus depends on a variety of factors and can vary even between neighboring counties.
-Within the Roanoke metro area, COVID-19 is growing the fastest in Botetourt County.
-There were an average of 34.8 new cases per day per 100,000 residents in Botetourt County during the past week, the most of the six counties in Roanoke with available data.
+Within the Roanoke metro area, COVID-19 is growing the fastest in Salem city.
+There were an average of 3.7 new cases per day per 100,000 residents in Salem city during the past week, the most of the six counties in Roanoke with available data.

 Case growth in the Roanoke metro area varies at the county level.
-In Franklin County, for example, there were an average of 18.6 new cases per day per 100,000 residents in the past week -- the least of any county in Roanoke and more than the case growth rate in Botetourt County.
+In Franklin County, for example, there were an average of 2.0 new cases per day per 100,000 residents in the past week -- the least of any county in Roanoke and more than the case growth rate in Salem city.

-While Botetourt County is driving the growth of COVID-19 in the Roanoke area, it does not have the highest incidence of cases overall.
-As of November 11, there were a total of 11,900.5 confirmed cases per 100,000 residents in Botetourt County, the fourth most of the six counties in the metro area.
-For comparison, the U.S. has so far reported 14,268.3 cases per 100,000 Americans nationwide.
+Just as Salem city is driving the growth of COVID-19 in the Roanoke area, it also has the highest incidence of cases overall.
+As of November 19, there were a total of 14,263.1 confirmed cases per 100,000 residents in Salem city, the most of the six counties in the metro area.
+For comparison, the U.S. has so far reported 14,517.7 cases per 100,000 Americans nationwide.

-In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
-These measures have led to widespread job loss and record unemployment.
-In Botetourt County, unemployment peaked at 8.4% in April 2020.
-As of June 2021, the county's unemployment rate was 3.5%.

 These are all the counties in Virginia where COVID-19 is slowing (and where it's still getting worse).